I’ve got a fun family activity in the form of a free printable for you today: a Halloween bucket list!

 The above PDF can be printed on any printer and is sized to standard 8.5×11″ computer paper!
 I like to print mine out on card stock so it’s extra sturdy.
 It’s fun to hang up on your fridge or elsewhere in your house to check items off!

 Write a Halloween “to do” on each line, one per candy corn!

-What’s On Our Halloween Bucket List
+Ideas For Your Halloween Bucket List

 We filled our Halloween bucket list out as a family one night after dinner.
 Here’s what’s on our collective list this year: